moscuet/fs17-Frontend/README.md

 # Deployment

-Deployed using Netlify for the frontend and potentially AWS or another cloud service for the backend.
+Deployed using Netlify for the frontend and Railway cloud service for the backend.
 Continuous integration and deployment are configured to update the live application upon new commits to the repository.

 **Live Application:** [fs17-fe-project](https://elaborate-churros-5c1d91.netlify.app/)